AkbulutMirac/My-Blog-Site/readme.md

 # Minimal Markdown Blog (FastAPI + Static Editor)

 A small, minimal blog project with a lightweight frontend editor and a FastAPI backend.
 Posts are stored as Markdown files in the `entries/` folder; the editor supports headings, image uploads, and simple formatting.
-This repository is intended as a compact personal/blogging tool you can host locally.
+This repository is intended as a compact personal/blogging tool.
 To see what it looks like [blog.miracakbulut.online](https://blog.miracakbulut.online/)

 ## Features